e1ha/Pomodoro-Webapp/admin/meetings/standup-meetings/week5/friday.md

 ### How close are we to hitting our sprint goals?

-- worked on the lab assignment and started to html.index file

-### What are your blockers?
-- had some blockers with choosing the font in html, but changed the font to Georgia

-### What will you work on today?
-- will finish up writing the index.html file

-### How close are we to hitting our sprint goals?

 - Almost done with the index.html file.

 ## <span style="color: red;">Uposhanto B.</span>